-On 11 October 2021, Dmitry Medvedev, Deputy Chairman of the Security Council of Russia, published an article in Kommersant, in which he argued that Ukraine was a “vassal” of the West and that, therefore, it was pointless for Russia to attempt to hold a dialogue with the Ukrainian authorities, whom he described as “weak”, “ignorant” and “unreliable”.
-Medvedev concluded that Russia should do nothing in regard to Ukraine and wait until a Ukrainian government comes to power that is genuinely interested in improving relations with Russia, adding “Russia knows how to wait.
+On October 11, 2021, Dmitry Medvedev, the Deputy Chairman of Russia’s Security Council, penned an article in the Kommersant newspaper.
+In this piece, he portrayed Ukraine as a subordinate of the West, arguing that any attempts by Russia to engage in dialogue with the current Ukrainian authorities would be futile.
+He characterized these authorities as “weak”, “ignorant”, and “unreliable”.
+Medvedev suggested that Russia should refrain from any actions concerning Ukraine until a government genuinely interested in enhancing relations with Russia comes to power.
+He emphasized Russia’s patience, stating, “Russia knows how to wait.
 We are patient people.”
-The Kremlin later specified that Medvedev’s article “runs in unison” with Russia’s view of the current Ukrainian government.
+The Kremlin later clarified that Medvedev’s views were in alignment with Russia’s perspective on the current Ukrainian government.

-IP Lists are given here at your own disposal: Download
+IP Lists are provided here for your convenience: Download